 Initiated in 2015 to extend US-Asia Institute’s outreach in the region and its ability to facilitate communication and understanding, the Global Leadership Board (GLB) is comprised of prominent Asian leaders who provide invaluable advice and diverse perspectives on the region and issues.
-Further, the GLB provides insight into how the Institute can best work to fulfill its mission across the region.
-(Under formation)
+The GLB also provides insight into how the Institute can best work to fulfill its mission across the region.

 Kenneth Walsh is Chairman of USAI’s Global Leadership Board and Director of Project Development at Fairfield Maxwell in Jakarta, Indonesia.
 Ken has over 42 years of management experience in the petrochemical and oil industry and had postings in various countries in South America, Europe, and Asia.

 Two years after joining Fairfield Maxwell, Ken helped the firm set up its Southeast Asia office in 1988 and has managed the office since then.
 His works focuses on developing strategic alliances and business opportunities for the firm.
 Prior to his position with Fairfield Maxwell, Ken was Marketing Director at Belen Enterprises International in Ecuador from 1982 to 1985 and Vice President of Trading for all West Coast operations with Sentry Refining from 1979 to 1981.
 He has also worked for International Petchemco, Inc., and Commonwealth Oil & Refining Company.

 Ken received his B.B.S. in Marketing from Saint Peter’s College in New Jersey in 1973.